Hawaii is a wonderful place to do just about anything, with its beautiful beaches and amazing scenery. This of course include biking!

 Hawaii has some standard and basic regulations regarding the type of safety equipment that must be used while riding.
 It is mandatory for bikers under the age of sixteen to wear a helmet and while it’s not mandatory for people over the age of sixteen, it’s a good idea!

-Hawaii also acknowledges vulnerable users, protecting cyclists by fining and charging drivers who injure or kill a cyclist (or other vulnerable road user), due to negligence.
-Hawaii does not on the other hand have laws to prevent distracted driving, though the laws do cover riding under the influence of drugs or alcohol since bikes are considered vehicles with the same rights and duties.
+Hawaii also acknowledges vulnerable users, protecting cyclists by fining and charging drivers who injure or kill a cyclist (or other vulnerable road users), due to negligence.
+Hawaii does not, on the other hand, have laws to prevent distracted driving, though the laws do cover riding under the influence of drugs or alcohol since bikes are considered vehicles with the same rights and duties.

 There isn’t much that is too strange to keep in mind while bike riding in Hawaii, other than the definitions of toy bikes to bear in mind.
 There is an absence of laws regarding electric bikes; they tend to fall under the umbrella of mopeds and scooters.

 Hawaii also keeps close tabs on the maintenance and building of bike paths all over the islands, ensuring that it’s easy to get around.
 Hawaii is a really fun place to poke around and see the sights and it’s even more fun from the seat of a bike, so enjoy!

 Want to know more about bike laws in other states of the USA?
 Check these out: